Question 1/10

 See the Aerodynamics chapter.

-See the sections on deep stall and stall in the Aerodynamics chapter.
+See the section on throwing your reserve in the Advanced flying chapter.

 Your result is shown above.